romitm7/cs50p-workshop-git-and-github/README.md

 *Then in your own fork:*
 * Check off the tasks below as you complete them by putting an `x` in the square brackets like `- [x]`.
 > [!IMPORTANT]
-> Any link below, right click and "open in new tab" to keep this editor open.
+> Any link below, right click and "*open in new tab*" to keep this editor open.

 ## Steps